edbzn/blog/content/blog/plugin-testing-in-convoyr/index.md

 };
 ```

-Now I need to test if the observer `error` callback has been called on the response stream when the origin is rejected.
+Now I need to test if `error` callback has been called on the observer.

 ```ts
 describe('rejectUnknownOriginsPlugin', () => {